Cleansing Programs Destroy Muscle and Keep Fat

 LIE #2: Cleansing products help sweep away the rotting matter that builds up and gets impacted in our colon.

 While blockages can and do occur, when that happens it's a serious medical condition that must be taken care of by a doctor or trained medical personnel.
-If you want more "regularity" to your bowl movements, try eating more fiber.
+If you want more "regularity" to your bowel movements, try eating more fiber.

 LIE #3: Taking a 3-7 day cleanse is a great way to jump-start a weight loss program.

-TRUTH: If you're just drinking lemonade, grapefruit juice, water or some extremely low calorie cleansing product, you will lose weight.
+TRUTH: If you're just drinking lemonade, grapefruit juice, water or some extremely low-calorie cleansing product, you will lose weight.
 The fundamental rule of dieting is simple.
 You lose weight when you eat fewer calories than you burn, or when you burn off more calories than you consume.

-Unfortunately any low calorie cleanse will also cause you to lose muscle and slow your metabolism down.
+Unfortunately, any low calorie cleanse will also cause you to lose muscle and slow your metabolism down.
 When you finish you'll weigh less (because you've lost muscle) but you'll still have just as much unhealthy fat.
 Instead of that "tight and toned" look, you'll have a "skinny and flabby" look.